PUSHPANJALI021/Watchly/README.md

 1. Load the TMDB movies and credits datasets
 2. Merge and preprocess the movie metadata
 3. Extract genres, cast, crew, keywords, and overview
-4. Combine extracted fields into a single "tags" column per movie.
+4. Combine extracted fields into a single "tags" column per movie
 5. Vectorize tags using `CountVectorizer`.
-6. Compute cosine similarity between all movie vectors.
+6. Compute cosine similarity between all movie vectors
-7. Return the top 5 most similar movies for a given selection.
+7. Return the top 5 most similar movies for a given selection

 ---